 After the virus is injected, it interrupts in your browser work and forces the installation of the extensions from Chrome Web Store.
 The start of action will not likely be missed – your main page will change its design and the search engine will be changed, usually to Yahoo or Bing.
 If you try to open Google and search something in it, your search query will be redirected to a search engine that is “chosen” by browser hijacker.

 Have you ever used the cracked software?
 Or, maybe, you clicked the ad somewhere on the Internet?
 Maybe, you used “free” programs?
 All of the mentioned cases are the most popular ways of browser hijacker injection.
 Users who hack the software license-checking mechanism, as well as free software developers also want to be paid for their job.
 The result of this work is illegal or too unpopular to ask for a payment for this program.
 That’s why they decide to buy a partnership with the hijacker developers.
 When you download the staff of the mentioned type, the browser hijacker will likely be inside.

 In some cases, browser extensions are offered to install on different websites.
 Usually, such websites are full of advertisements, have no strict theme and all content on these websites is flooded with different links.
 They are completely useless as a source of information, but very profitable for its maintainers: hosting of such a website usually costs as a lunch in McDonalds, but the profit from advertising or link crossing is enormous.
 And only ones who control this website can know what kind of viruses or unwanted programs you can get on their page.

 How to remove unwanted add-ons along with the parental viruses?

-You will see the window with settings of the extension you clicked on.
+You will see the window with the settings of the extension you clicked on.
 Then, press the arrow at the left side of the settings window.
 Now, you can observe the list of all add-ons you have in your browser.
-Delete ones which are not familiar to you.
+Delete ones that are not familiar to you.